 Unraveling Eccentric and Concentric Contractions: Implications in Exercise and Rehabilitation

-Decoding Muscle Movements: Eccentric and Concentric Contractions
+Decoding Muscle Movements: Eccentric vs. Concentric Contractions

 Concentric Contractions: Muscle Shortening